-MCD4 neighborhoods have a pressing need for increased enforcement of many laws and regulations related to the safety of pedestrians.
+MCB4 neighborhoods have a pressing need for increased enforcement of many laws and regulations related to the safety of pedestrians.
 We support a continuing emphasis on traffic enforcement efforts, and urge that more existing traffic enforcement be reassigned specifically to enforce the laws and issue gridlock summonses, truck violations, idling, noise, and yield to pedestrian summonses, and address conditions in residential areas where many side streets appear to have become arteries of the Interstate Highway System.
 Gridlock laws are not respected, impeding the flow of EMS vehicles and obstructing pedestrian crossings.
 Trucks and charter buses are increasingly avoiding traffic by racing through narrow residential streets, often speeding and failing to yield the right of way to pedestrians.
-As noted in last year's Truck Study, increased enforcement is needed for trucks illegally using residential instead of designated through streets.
+As noted the Truck Study, increased enforcement is needed for trucks illegally using residential instead of designated through streets.

 Side streets signed as no parking or no standing zones have become free parking lots for black cars and limos, trucks and charter buses, all of which often idle beyond permitted time.
 Extra traffic enforcement personnel are needed to address these conditions.
 More enforcement is especially needed for the midtown West 42nd Street corridor and the increasingly dangerous Ninth Avenue stretch from 49th to 37th Street.
 In Chelsea, more no-honking enforcement is needed for the community between 15th and 18th Streets from Thursday to Sunday throughout the night caused by the concentration of nightlife in the Gansevoort area.

-MCD4 favors the addition of five traffic officers to the NYPD for enforcement and the addition of as many traffic agents.
+• MCD4 favors the addition of five traffic officers in each of our NYPD precincts for enforcement and the addition of as many traffic agents.
 We also suggest a retraining of all traffic officers and agents to focus more on pedestrian safety.

-Capital investments for the Police Department are needed - While New York State is reducing its funding for the City, it should allow the city to substitute technology to improve enforcement and safety at lower cost.
-As part of the budget, the city should negotiate for approval of 500 cameras for red lights and speeding enforcement, this will save lives and increase revenues.
+While New York State is reducing its funding for the City, it should allow the city to substitute technology to improve enforcement and safety at lower cost.

+• As part of the budget, the city should negotiate for approval of 500 cameras for red lights and speeding enforcement; this will save lives and increase revenues.
-Increased Funding and Responsibilities of Highway Patrol District - The recent NYC Council Hearings on Traffic Safety pointed out deficiencies in traffic enforcement on arterials streets and the need for the city to more aggressively investigate both pedestrian and bicyclist injuries and deaths caused by drivers.
-A part of the problem is the decrease in number of police officers in the

-Highway Patrol District - from 376 in 2000 to 211 in 2012 and their exclusive focus on highways.
+The recent NYC Council Hearings on Traffic Safety pointed out deficiencies in traffic enforcement on arterials streets and the need for the city to more aggressively investigate both pedestrian and bicyclist injuries and deaths caused by drivers.
+A part of the problem is the decrease in number of police officers in the Highway Patrol District - from 376 in 2000 to 211 in 2012 and their exclusive focus on highways.

 This Community Board has been an active supporter of the city's and DOT's efforts to improve both the pedestrian experience and more bicycle usage.
 However these efforts also require efforts to increase street safety and more highly prioritize investigations into accidents.